mbcx3psw/mbcx3psw.github.io/_familyHistory/William-Sewell-Swendell.md

 William was highly educated for the time as he was able to read and write and worked as a solictor's clerk.
 He also appears to have been well connected as he was a member of the masons.

 Two, possibly three, of his sons were sent to Australia as convicts.
-He wrote letters to the king pleading clemency for William and [Frederick](/swendell/Frederick-Augustus-Swendell-Letter).
+He wrote letters to the king pleading clemency for [William](/swendell/William-Swendell-Letter) and [Frederick](/swendell/Frederick-Augustus-Swendell-Letter).
 There's no evidence that he did the same for Charles.
 Maybe William thought he was guilty.

 Two of his sons [fought in the Crimean War](/swendell/Henry-James-Humphrey-Swendell-and-the-Crimean-War).

-Another son was killed after being run over by a carriage.
+Another son, Benjamin Sewell Swendell, was killed after being run over by a carriage aged 11.